 Excused/Lawful Absence (Policy 204) - Parents/Guardians and students shall submit the written explanation within three (3) school days of the absence.
 If the parent/guardian fails to provide a written excuse within three (3) school days of the absence, the absence will be permanently counted as unlawful or unexcused.
 Unexcused absences include but are not limited to parental neglect including oversleeping or missing the bus.

-When a student has missed ten days of school, excluding approved family trips or days excused by doctor's note, for each subsequent absence a doctor's note will be required.
+When a student has missed 10 days of school, the matter of which an absence is excused or unexcused is no longer relevant and all absences will count as unlawful unless excused by a doctor's note.